madhubabukencha/machine_learning/README.md

 # machine_learning
-This repository contains notes and some simple project about Machine Learning
+This repository contains notes and some simple projects about Machine Learning